zmaragdus/PortablePowerSupply/SPECIFICATIONS.md

 #### Standard Components

 - Minimum resistor/capacitor size is 0402 (Imperial).
-- Resistors with no extra information displayed or added as internal fields are assumed to be rated at 0402 size, 1%, 50V, 0.06W.
+- Resistors with no extra information displayed or added as internal fields are assumed to be rated at 0603 size, 1%, 50V, 0.1W.
+Deviations from this will be explicitly noted.
-- Resistors of other sizes assumed to have the following power ratings if not specified: 0603 = 0.1W, 0805 = .12W, 1206 = 0.25W
+- Resistors of other sizes assumed to have the following power ratings if not specified: 0402 = 0.06W, 0805 = .12W, 1206 = 0.25W
 - Resistors with any non-standard rating(s) will have those characteristics noted as extra fields in the schematic symbol properties.
-At least one non-standard rating will be displayed on the schematic.
-- All capacitors should have temperature range equivalent to ceramic class II Y5R or better.
+- All capacitors should have temperature range equivalent to ceramic class II X5R or better.
 Exceptions will be explicitly called out.
 (X5R or better preferred for ceramic capacitors, due to superior derating characteristics.)
-- All capacitors will have voltage rating added as a visible field to the schematic symbol.
-- All ceramic capacitors will have the case size added as a visible field to the schematic symbol.
+- Capacitors with no extra information displayed are assumed to be ceramic MLCC type, 0603 size, and rated for 16V.
+Deviations from this will be explicitly noted.
 - Capacitors that are part of sensitive signal circuits (control, timing, resonance, etc.) should be of class I construction (C0G or NP0 rating preferred).

 ## Mechanical / User